coderamen666/srd-v3.5-md/spells/spells-a-b.md

 The eye can travel in any direction as long as the spell lasts.
 Solid barriers block its passage, but it can pass through a hole or space as small as 1 inch in diameter.
-The eye can't enter another plane of existence, even through a *gate* or similar magical portal.
+The eye can’t enter another plane of existence, even through a *gate* or similar magical portal.

 You must concentrate to use an *arcane eye.* If you do not concentrate,